-For temporary defensive purposes, the Portfolio may invest without limit in U.S. debt securities, including taxable securities and short-term money market securities, when PIMCO deems it appropriate to do so.
+For temporary defensive purposes, the Portfolio may invest without limit in U.S. debt securities, including taxable securities and short-term money market securities in attempting to respond to adverse market, economic, political, or other conditions, as determined by PIMCO.
 When the Portfolio engages in such strategies, it may not achieve its investment objective.

-From time to time, as the prevailing market and interest rate environments warrant, and at the discretion of its portfolio manager, some portion of a Portfolio's total net assets may be uninvested.
-In such cases, Portfolio assets will be held in cash in a Portfolio's custody account.
-Cash assets are generally not income-generating and would impact a Portfolio's performance.
+From time to time, as the prevailing market and interest rate environments warrant, and at the discretion of its portfolio manager, some portion of the Portfolio's total net assets may be uninvested.
+In such cases, Portfolio assets will be held in cash in the Portfolio's custody account.
+Cash assets are generally not income-generating and would impact the Portfolio's performance.